-If you are not a Mandatory Reporter, you still have the option of making a report to DHHS under the CYFA if you believe on reasonable grounds that a child is in need of protection.
+If you are not a Mandatory Reporter, you still have the option of making a report to the relevant government department under the CYFA if you believe on reasonable grounds that a child is in need of protection.

-The CYFA states that any person who believes on reasonable grounds that a child is at risk of harm should report their concerns to DHHS Child Protection.
+The CYFA states that any person who believes on reasonable grounds that a child is at risk of harm should report their concerns to the relevant government department.

-All College staff who have concerns that a student may be in need of protection or may have been the victim of a sexual offence, should notify a College Child Safety Lead as soon as possible to discuss their concerns.
+All College staff who have concerns that a student may be in need of protection or may have been the victim of a sexual offence, should notify a College Child Safety Lead as soon as possible, without hesitation, to discuss their concerns.